Search DuPage County Public Records & Information: Free

 To request more information about the CHIRP service, you can contact the Illinois State Police Bureau of Identification at 815.740.5160 or email [email protected].
 Office hours are Monday through Friday, from 8 a.m. to 4 p.m.

-How To Track Down Public Criminal Records Throughout Illinois
+How To Search Public Criminal Records Throughout Illinois via State & Federal Agencies

-Because records held by county custodians tend to be limited in scope, you may want to research someone’s potential criminal past by using state or federal resources.
+Because records held by county custodians tend to be limited in scope, you can uncover more detailed information by searching Illinois criminal records and utilizing federal resources.
 These include:

 A screenshot of the registered sex offenders on the Dru Sjodin National Sex Offender Public Website (NSOPW) with their full names, mugshots, ages, aliases and addresses; the offender's names are linked to view more details.